Kafunta River Lodge overlooks the Luangwa River beyond a floodplain.

 Power supply: Mains Electricity

-Power supply notes: The power at Kafunta is on all the time and guests can charge batteries whenever they like.
+Power supply notes: The power at Kafunta is on all the time, with a back-up generator in case of power outages.
 There are charging points in the chalets and there is a converter for different plugs that guests may borrow.

 Communications: Kafunta has WiFi in the reception/shop area for guests to use, and can lend guests a laptop should they need one.
 The cellphone signal is very good all around the camp.